bakerAllozi/bakerAllozi/README.md

 ### 💼 Experience:
 I’ve built my programming knowledge through:
-- University studies - Computer Engineering
+- University studies - Computer Engineering Specialized as a software engineer
 - Online platforms like YouTube, Udemy, and official documentation
+- many Medium and Hard Problems in JavaScript,Typescript with LeetCode && Codewars
 - Building real-world projects that showcase my expertise in web development and problem-solving.
 - Managing a team to build an open source project